mjbeli/WebDevelopment/VueJS/10-composition-api/README.md

     }, 3000);

     return {
-        // expose all the reactive object to the DOM
+        // expose all the reactive object to the DOM,
+        // again if we exposes the attributes the Dom won't be updated with changes.
+Attributes aren't reactive!
         user: user
     };
   }